-CAUTION: To properly use the cutting table with the autofocus feature or the auto Z feature in the printer driver, the Cutting table must be calibrated to the lens you are using.
-This is done at the factory when the machine ships.
+To properly use the cutting table with the Auto-Z feature in the printer driver, the cutting table must be calibrated to the lens you are using.
+This is done at the factory when the laser system ships.
 You can check calibration by using the manual focus tool to focus on the surface of the cutting table.
 Make sure to use the manual focus tool included with the lens installed in the laser system and that the lens selected in the system tab matches the lens installed in the laser system.
 Once focused, the Z position indicated in the UCP should be 0" +/-.020" (.508 mm).
-However, if you ever have to recalibrate, there is a calibrate feature in the system tab of the UCP which will walk you through the process.
+If not, recalibrate the table by selecting the cutting table Calibrate button in the system tab and following the instructions.